tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

   functionality, and if our requirements mean that we should be implementing this on top of things ourselves?

-- if tendermint was going to use libp2p, how would libp2p's stability guarantees (protocol, etc.) impact/constrain tendermint's stability guarantees?
+- if Tendermint was going to use libp2p, how would libp2p's stability guarantees (protocol, etc.) impact/constrain Tendermint's stability guarantees?

-- what kind of introspection does libp2p provide, and to what extend would this change or constrain the kind of observability that tendermint is able to provide?
+- what kind of introspection does libp2p provide, and to what extend would this change or constrain the kind of observability that Tendermint is able to provide?

-- how do efforts to select "the best" (healthy, close, well-behaving, etc.) peers work out if tendermint is not maintaining a local peer database?
+- how do efforts to select "the best" (healthy, close, well-behaving, etc.) peers work out if Tendermint is not maintaining a local peer database?

-- would adding additional higher level semantics (internal message passing, request/response pairs, service discovery, etc.) facilitate removing some of the direct linkages between constructs/components in the system and reduce the need for tendermint nodes to maintain state about its peers?
+- would adding additional higher level semantics (internal message passing, request/response pairs, service discovery, etc.) facilitate removing some of the direct linkages between constructs/components in the system and reduce the need for Tendermint nodes to maintain state about its peers?

 References
 ----------